jeeliz/jetsonjs/README.md

   * `/wrappers/`: various scripts to run shell commands, to play with GPIOs, to config wifi...
   * `/wifiConfigs/`: save wifi configurations here
 * `/test/index.html`: test the final web application and the connection with the Jetson.
 Should be launched in your browser (NOT the Jetson browser)
-* `/settings.js`: configuration file, both for client and server side
+* `/settings.js`: default configuration file, both for client and server side
 * `/setup.sh`: the setup bash script (see [the setup section](#setup))
 * `/start.sh`: the start bash script